 ALEs are employers that average 50 or more Full Time (FT) + Full Time Equivalent (FTE) employees, as of January 1 annually, according to all 12 months of the preceding tax year.
 ALEs must comply with the ACA’s employer mandate and must report on compliance (or non-compliance) with the ACA employee mandate at the conclusion of each corresponding tax year.

 Under the employer mandate, employers are required to offer qualified medical coverage to eligible FT employees.
-Employers that were considered ALEs for the 2020 tax year are now reporting compliance to IRS in accordance with the mandate.
-ALEs must generate a Form 1095-C for any person employed FT for at least one calendar month in 2020 as part of this reporting requirement.
+Employers that were considered ALEs for the 2021 tax year are now reporting compliance to the IRS in accordance with the mandate.
+ALEs must generate a Form 1095-C for any person employed FT for at least one calendar month in 2021 as part of this reporting requirement.

-Copies of IRS Form 1095-C must be submitted by ALEs to IRS in March 2020, and copies must be distributed to employees by March 2, 2021.
-A person employed FT by multiple ALEs in 2020 should receive multiple IRS Forms 1095-C from his or her different employers.
+Copies of IRS Form 1095-C must be submitted by ALEs to the IRS by February 28, 2022 if submitting by paper, or March 31, 2022, if submitting electronically.
+Copies must be distributed to employees by March 2, 2022.
+A person employed FT by multiple ALEs in 2021 should receive multiple IRS Forms 1095-C from different employers.
 These forms relate to the ALE’s compliance with the ACA’s employer mandate, and generally are sent to employees for informational purposes only; they are not filed with a person’s tax returns.
 Taxpayers are advised by the IRS to keep Forms 1095-C with other important tax documents.